gem-storm/smrs-guide/README.md

 - Once you are done, fill the rest of the image with *white*.
 - Do Ctrl + Shift + S and save as a PNG.
 - Copy the path and use it in Smoothie-RS.

+  ## Coldchrome LUT download
+Coldchrome should be used with around 0.1-0.2 opacity, depending on the clip.
+You can download it [here](https://files.catbox.moe/d5jvto.cube)